abbec/deferred/Doc/Report/report.md

 example be improved by scissoring in cases where lights affects only parts of an object.

+Other practical issues with the algorithm include the high memory bandwidth requirements for using hardware blending and that objects need to be run through the vertex shader multiple times.

 In comparison with the über-shader approach, the multi-pass approach gives a lower number of total shaders.
 To add a new light type, one shader for each type of material has to be implemented.